FinnaCloud/finna-pk/docs/gitlab-selfhosted.md

 ### Create an OAuth Application in Gitlab

-Create an OAuth application in your Gitlab instance that allows opkssh access.
+Create an OAuth application in your Gitlab instance that allows finna-pk access.

 1. Go to the Gitlab Admin page
 2. Go to Applications, add a new application
-3. Give it a descriptive name (Users will see this name when they authorize opkssh)
+3. Give it a descriptive name (Users will see this name when they authorize finna-pk)
 4. For the redirect URI's enter:
     ```
     http://localhost:3000/login-callback